COSIMA/regional-mom6/paper/paper.md

 The nature of turbulent flows is such that smaller scales of motion emerge spontaneously, i.e., flows exhibit forward energy cascade [@richardson1922weather].
 Oceanic flows are no exception to this rule.
-What might seem counter-intuitive, however, is that in the ocean the fast and small-scale motions (from ~100m to ~100km varying at time scales of hours to days) are very important in shaping the large-scale ocean circulation and climate (lenght scales of ~10,000km and decadal time scales) [@Melet2022ch2; @deLavergne2022ch3; @Gula2022ch8].
+What might seem counter-intuitive, however, is that in the ocean the fast and small-scale motions (from ~100m to ~100km varying at time scales of hours to days) are very important in shaping the large-scale ocean circulation and climate (length scales ~10,000km varying at decadal time scales) [@Melet2022ch2; @deLavergne2022ch3; @Gula2022ch8].
 Despite the increase in computational power and the use of graphical processing units that can bring breakthrough performance and speedup [@silvestri2023oceananigansjl], there will always be processes that are smaller than the model's grid spacing and, thus, remain unresolved.

 To resolve more scales of motion within the constraints of computational power, we can turn to regional ocean modeling.